tsgreenwood-flatiron-data-science/dsc-3-final-project/README.md

 When selecting a data set, be sure to take into consideration the following constraints:

-1. Your data set can't be one we've already worked with in any labs.
+1. Your data set can't be one we've already worked with in the previous two projects.
 2. Your data set should contain a minimum of 1000 rows.
 3. Your data set should contain a minimum of 10 predictor columns, before any one-hot encoding is performed.
 4. Your instructor must provide final approval on your data set.

 ### Problem First, or Data First?